R-Daneel0livaw/evidence-extractor/README.md

 ## TODO

-1. Update changes to page structure since last utilizing tool
-2. Finish all pages
-3. Connection between stats
+1. Convert to S3 OOP
-4. Convert all to JSON
+2. Convert all to JSON
-5, Neo4j Graph Structure
+3. Neo4j Graph Structure